Balancing Pitta in the Joints

 Coconut Oil is wonderful for calming pitta throughout the body.
 It is cooling, soothing, and it balances pitta while bolstering the body’s natural healing process.

-Just five to fifteen minutes of pitta-pacifying pranayama every day on an empty stomach can be transformative.
-These practices help to pacify pitta while digesting and clearing ama.
+Just five to fifteen minutes of pitta-balancing pranayama every day on an empty stomach can be transformative.
+These practices help balance pitta while digesting and clearing ama.
 In particular, consider the following practices:

-Sheetali (Cooling Breath) helps to cool and quiet pitta throughout the system, reducing inflammation and balancing agni.
+Sheetali (Cooling Breath) helps cool and quiet pitta throughout the system, reducing inflammation and balancing agni.

 Bhramari (Humming Bee Breath) soothes and supports the nervous system while encouraging healing in the bodily tissues.

 Consider adding five to ten minutes of Empty Bowl Meditation to your daily routine to effectively quiet the mind and calm the nervous system, which will support the joints—both locally and systemically.

 Herbs can help balance pitta systemically, but can also optimize the health of the digestive tract (where many joint imbalances originate), kindle agni throughout the system, and encourage the elimination of ama—both from the GI tract and from the joints themselves.

 More specific information about how each of these herbs and formulas supports the joints is provided below.

 Guggulu resin is a penetrating, detoxifying, and rejuvenating herb renowned for its ability to scrape naturally accumulating toxins from the channels of the body (physical and energetic pathways), but also for its capacity to carry other herbs deep into specific tissues.